gjlumsden/net-core-workshop/labs/03-distributing-net-core-cross-platform/01-cross-platform-net.md

     > **Note:** The ```TargetFramework``` is "netstandard2.0".

-3. Update the project file, to look like this:
+3. We want to update the project file to target "netstandard2.0", ".NET Framework 4.0" and ".NET Framework 4.5".
+Update the *\*csproj* to look like this:

     ```xml
     <Project Sdk="Microsoft.NET.Sdk">